ogoregen/blob-blog/README.md

-flighty.xyz is a minimalist, article focused blog.
+blob-blog is a minimalist, article focused blog.
 Published as a potential inspiration source.

 ## Features